Digicreon/Dispak/README.md

 If you don't define the section, your rule will be shown under the `Default` section.

+### 4.6 Configuration

+If needed, your rules can be configured thanks to the `dispak.conf` file.

+There is three different kind of configuration variables:
+- Simple strings.
+These variables could be used (or not) without further ado.
+- Arrays.
+These variables must be defined by including a declaration (`declare -a VAR_NAME`) in the rule's file.
+- Associative arrays.
+These variables must also be defined (`declare -A VAR_NAME`) in the rule's file.

-### 4.6 Advanced example
+### 4.7 Advanced example

 You can take a look to the [`example-rules/adduser.sh`](https://github.com/Amaury/Dispak/blob/master/example-rules/adduser.sh) file.

 It's a rule that can be used to create a new user in database.
-It has two mandatory parameters (`name` and `email`) and one optional parameter (`admin`).
+It has two mandatory parameters (`app` and `name`) and one optional parameter (`admin`).

 The parameters are checked and then a request is sent to a MySQL server.
+You can see the declaration of a configuration variable (associative array) and a private function.

-### 4.7 Provided functions
+### 4.8 Provided functions

 **`warn`**